wlsf82/protractor-helper/README.md

 Protractor is added as a dev dependency to allow running the tests.

-In order to run the tests install the dev dependencies by running: `npm install`
+In order to run the tests install the dev dependencies by running: `npm install`.

-Then run the tests with `npm test`
+Then run the tests with `npm test`.

 If all tests have passed you should see a result like this: